 The DukeEngage experience doesn’t end after the summer program or project is over.
 Reunion and re-entry events keep students connected and program leaders share ongoing opportunities for continued engagement.

 Whether you’re eager to stay connected with your community partner or you’re looking for guidance as you incorporate your experience into your academic path, DukeEngage faculty and staff can offer advice and support.

 Fortin Foundation Fall Reunion

-The Fortin Foundation Fall Celebration is designed to help each DukeEngage cohort reflect, share, and celebrate lessons learned from a summer of intentional community partnership.
-Inspirational speakers, group presentations, and a Party with a Purpose encourage students to forge paths of purpose connecting them to the greater Duke community and beyond.
+The Fortin Foundation Fall Reunion is designed to help each DukeEngage cohort reflect, share, and celebrate lessons learned from a summer of intentional community partnership.
+Group reflection time, thought-provoking speakers, group presentations, and a celebration of learning encourage students to forge paths of purpose connecting them to the greater Duke community and beyond.

 DukeEngage guiDEs are our student leaders.
 They serve as ambassadors, peer advisors, and representatives. guiDEs are passionate (and honest) about their experiences, and committed to DukeEngage values.

 - Share their experiences with prospective DukeEngage applicants

 - Participate in special projects

 - Speak with Duke alumni and Board members